pafoster/pyitlib/README.rst

     >>> drv.entropy_pmf([0.5, 0.5], base=np.exp(1))
     0.69314718055994529

-It is possible to specify missing data using placeholder values (the default placeholder value is ``-1``).
+It's possible to specify missing data using placeholder values (the default placeholder value is ``-1``).
 Elements equal to the placeholder value are subsequently ignored:

 .. code:: python